 STK Orlando at Disney Springs is a restaurant by day that turns into an atmosphere similar to a nightclub in the evening.
-In this STK Orlando review, we’ll look at the menu and a few items you might want to try if you stop in for a visit.
+In this STK Orlando review, we’ll look at the menu and a few items you might want to try if you visit.

 As I’m sure you probably know, there are many great restaurant choices at Disney Springs these days, making the decision on where to eat more and more difficult.
-When it comes to deciding to dine at STK Orlando, you are making a fairly distinct choice.
+When deciding to dine at STK Orlando, you are making a reasonably distinct choice.

 However, with STK Orlando now serving lunch through the week and brunch on Saturdays and Sundays, you can enjoy a casual meal during these times as you would anywhere else.